Angle of Repose: Plot summary

 Lyman Ward narrates a century after the fact.
 Lyman interprets the story at times and leaves gaps that he points out at other times.
 Some of the disappointments of his life, including his divorce, color his interpretation of his grandparents' story.
 Toward the end of the novel, he gives up on his original ambition of writing a complete biography of his grandmother.

 Stegner's use of Mary Hallock Foote's historical letters gives the novel's locations—Grass Valley, Leadville, New Almaden, Idaho, and Mexico—an authentic feel; the letters also add vividness to the Wards' struggles with the environment, shady businessmen, and politicians.
 Lyman's position in the contemporary culture of the late sixties provides another historical dimension to the story.
-Foils for this plot line include Lyman's adult son, a Berkeley-trained sociologist who sees little value in history, and a neighbor's daughter who helps transcribe Lyman's tape-recorded notes while she is home on summer break from UC Berkeley, where she has been active in the "hippie" counterculture movement.
+Foils for this plot line include Lyman's adult son, a UC Berkeley-trained sociologist who sees little value in history, and a neighbor's daughter who helps transcribe Lyman's tape-recorded notes while she is home on summer break from UC Berkeley, where she has been active in the "hippie" counterculture movement.